 “I was once asked, ‘Why Maui?’ ” says Bailey.
 “My answer was, ‘Why not?’
 Our business is international and we travel the world, but we get to come home to Maui.”

 It is important for them to be environmentally friendly and have a low impact on the island.
 “We recycle everything known to man.
 All our packaging is recycled,” Bailey says.
 “We were green before there was such a phrase,” adds Olabuenaga.

-In fact, ACME manufactures the Eco-Pen, a disposable pen made entirely from biodegradable material.
+In fact, at its factory in Kula, ACME manufactures the Eco-Pen, a disposable pen made entirely from biodegradable material.
 “We saw the potential after doing some research and found out that a few billion empty plastic pens end up in landfills that will remain there for 10,000 years,” Olabuenaga says.

 One of their best customers is Paradise Pen Co., which sells ACME’s pens in malls throughout the U.S. and on its website, says the owner, Jim Paradise.
 “As with many categories that cater mainly to men, we have found that our stores can become overrun with black pens and gifts.
 It is refreshing to have a manufacturer like ACME that can break from the mold and offer customers colorful pieces of art combined with terrific functionality,” Paradise says.